When we conduct an audit, the last thing we want for a Fund is to have a Qualified Audit Report.

-We try to prevent this by providing guidance for documents required in the form of an audit checklist.
-We also communicate with the Trustees regarding potential contraventions in the Funds and we provide a management letter during the audit process with ample time given to the Trustees to resolve the issues raised.
-However, if all that fails, our last resort is to issue a qualified audit report.
-Depending on the breach, the audit report can be qualified under Part A on the financial report or Part B on the compliance requirements with the SISA and SISR.
+To prevent this, providing guidance for documents required in the form of an audit checklist is essential.
+We communicate with Trustees regarding potential contraventions in Funds and assist during the audit process to resolve potential issues.
+However, if all that fails, a Qualified Audit Report may be issued.
+Depending on the breach, Audit Reports can be qualified under Part A (Financial Report issues) or Part B (Compliance issue).

 Part A Qualifications